Azure/ADX-in-a-Day-Lab2/README.md

 - Defining constants outside of the query body for readability.
 - Defining a variable once and using it multiple times within a query.

-Hint 1: Remember to include a ";" at the end of your let statement.
+Hint 1: Remember to include a ";" at the end of your let statement.<br>
-Hint 2: Call the variable after declaring it to see its results.
+Hint 2: Call the variable after declaring it to see its results.<br>

 Reference:
 - [let - Azure Data Explorer | Microsoft Docs](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/query/letstatement#examples)